 The BA in Government and International Politics teaches students to critically examine political issues, prominent actors, and processes in government, foreign policy, and international affairs.
 The government and international politics program:

-• Equips students with expertise in international relations, political analysis, public service, law, campaigns, or research.
+• Equips students with expertise in international relations, political analysis, public service, legal studies, campaigns, or research.

 Policies